-Driven by the nation-wide United States Catholic Conference of Bishops’ Walking with Moms in Need initiative, the Detroit Walking with Moms in Need initiative is a partnership between the Archdiocese of Detroit and Catholic Charities of southeast Michigan which equips and assists Catholic parishes and parishioners in raising awareness about resources that provide assistance to pregnant and parenting moms in need.
+Driven by the nationwide United States Catholic Conference of Bishops’ Walking with Moms in Need initiative, the Detroit Walking with Moms in Need initiative is a partnership between the Archdiocese of Detroit and Catholic Charities of southeast Michigan, which equips and assists Catholic parishes and parishioners in raising awareness about resources that assist pregnant and parenting moms in need.
 The initiative seeks to make each parish in the Archdiocese a place where moms and their babies are welcomed and supported and where the dignity of every human life is upheld and valued.

 Through Walking with Moms in Need, Catholic parishes and communities "walk in the shoes" of local pregnant and parenting women to connect them with the help they need.

 As members of the Body of Christ, we are called to help moms in difficult circumstances, and we should know how we can best support them.
-While not trying to turn Catholic parishes into pregnancy centers, we can support local pregnancy centers where they exist, and we can also find and share other resources with pregnant and parenting women that will serve them and the young lives entrusted to them.
+While not trying to turn Catholic parishes into pregnancy centers, we can support local pregnancy centers where they exist.
+We can also find and share other resources with pregnant and parenting women that will serve them and the young lives entrusted to them.

-We invite you and your parish to join us in this important ongoing work of Mercy offering support and concern for both mother and child..
-As we renew and redouble our efforts, let us continue to pray unceasingly for all pregnant women and their children.
-In Archbishop Vigneron words, “It is critical that any pregnant woman considering abortion knows that she has better options available and, most importantly, that she knows the love of Christ as shared through the witness borne by you, me, and all Catholics.”
-Contact Kathleen Wilson for help to get started
+We invite you and your parish to join us in this important ongoing work of Mercy, offering support and concern for both mother and child.
+As we renew and redouble our efforts, let us pray unceasingly for all pregnant women and their children.
+In Archbishop Vigneron's words, “It is critical that any pregnant woman considering abortion knows that she has better options available and, most importantly, that she knows the love of Christ as shared through the witness borne by you, me, and all Catholics.”
+Contact Kathleen Wilson for help getting started

 The Walking with Moms in Need efforts throughout southeast Michigan is a joint venture partnership between the Archdiocese of Detroit (AOD) and Catholic Charities of southeast Michigan.
-As the charitable arm for the corporal works of mercy throughout the AOD, Catholic Charities of southeast Michigan is honored and excited to help develop this project for many years to come.
+As the charitable arm for the corporal works of mercy throughout the AOD, Catholic Charities of southeast Michigan is honored and excited to help develop this project for many years.